Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

+This formulation has several advantages over traditional clustering techniques (e.g., $k$-means).
+Archetypes represent extremal or pure states -- to this end, they have clear clinical interpretations.
+Second, each convex combination has a well-characterized interpretation as a mixture of pure states.
+Finally, descriptors of archetypes may themselves be processed to identify clinical markers of pure states.
+The elbow method was used to determine the number of archetypes in the dataset.
+Specifically, we measured how well the archetypes and the coefficient matrix approximate the original data with respect to the Frobenius norm and chose the elbow point as the optimal number of archetypes.
+Using this procedure, shown in Fig \ref{fig:elbow} and Fig \ref{fig:archetypes} in Appendix, we discover six distinct states in sepsis among our cohort.
+Since archetypes represent extreme sepsis states, in the rest of this discussion, we use the terms ``sepsis state" and ``archetype" interchangeably.

-Figure~\ref{fig:embed} shows a uniform manifold approximation and projection (UMAP) embedding of the data points, along with the archetypes (represented by colors).
-Readers may note that archetypes (A1 through A6) do not appear as corners of the convex polytope, since this is a two-dimensional embedding of a higher dimensional attribute space.
+Fig \ref{fig:embed} shows a uniform manifold approximation and projection (UMAP) embedding of the data points, along with the archetypes (represented by colors).
+Note that archetypes (A1 through A6) do not appear as corners of the convex polytope since this is a two-dimensional embedding of a higher dimensional attribute space.